 What is crème brûleé

-Creme brulee stands for burnt sugar.
+Creme brulee stands for burned cream.
 Traditionally it’s a vanilla custard base served in a ramekin type dish and topped with a crunchy caramelized sugar.
 It’s a very simple but elegant dessert and I took all those beautiful flavors and textures and turned it into a layer cake for ya!

 How to make a crème brûleé cake